pandas-dev/pandas/doc/source/indexing.rst

 indexing operation, the result will be a copy.
 With single label / scalar indexing and slicing, e.g. ``df.ix[3:6]`` or ``df.ix[:, 'A']``, a view will be returned.

+In chained expressions, the order may determine whether a copy is returned or not:

+.. ipython:: python

+   dfb = DataFrame({'a' : ['one', 'one', 'two', 'three', 'two', 'one', 'six'],
+                    'b' : ['x', 'y', 'y', 'x', 'y', 'x', 'x'], 'c' : randn(7)}) dfb[dfb.a.str.startswith('o')]['c'] = 42  # goes to copy (will be lost)
+   dfb['c'][dfb.a.str.startswith('o')] = 42  # passed via reference (will stay)

+When assigning values to subsets of your data, thus, make sure to either use the pandas access methods or explicitly handle the assignment creating a copy.

 The ``select`` method
 ~~~~~~~~~~~~~~~~~~~~~